Instant Pot Teriyaki Chicken is healthy, sticky and glossy made with any fresh or frozen chicken. Easy pressure cooker dinner entire family will love!

 Pressure Cooker Teriyaki Chicken

 Restaurant teriyaki chicken is usually loaded with sodium, sugar and MSG.
 So is the store bought bottled sauce.
 High fructose corn syrup not to mention loads of preservatives overcrowd the ingredients label.
-And if you really into about your health, those ingredients are GMO treated with deadly RoundUp.

 - Frozen chicken: Use any frozen chicken pieces as long as they are separated.
 Cook for 20 minutes on high pressure.